Environment variable issues with "sudo" & "apt-get" duo

 basic ones) to propogate.
 This is to address a recent vulneribilty

-.
+announced in sudo.
 Now, I am overridding the defaults by

-adding this line to my sudoers
+adding this line to my sudoers.

 Defaults:praveen env_keep+="HTTP_PROXY http_proxy FTP_PROXY ftp_proxy"